Norristown Dog Bite Attorney

 While many people keep dogs as pets, these animals can cause serious physical and emotional damage.
 Dog attacks can result in serious injuries, from facial scarring and permanent disfigurement to infections, broken bones, and emotional trauma.
 These injuries often require expensive medical care, leading to financial hardship.

 If you are the victim of a Norristown dog bite, you deserve justice for your injuries.
 The dog bite injury lawyers at Rosenbaum & Associates are here to help you fight for your right to compensation.
+If you have experienced an injury from an animal bite, our Norristown dog bite attorneys are here to help.
+Contact our firm for a free consultation to discuss the specifics of your case.

 Why Choose Us